Power Automate > Understanding Power Automate basics

 Managing and monitoring Power Automate flows

-Once you’ve built Power Automate flows, especially those integrated with your critical Tallyfy processes, effective management and monitoring become essential.
-This guide helps you manage these flows, including collaboration, backups, migrations between environments, and troubleshooting common issues when connecting with Tallyfy.
+Once you’ve built Power Automate flows - especially those integrated with your critical Tallyfy processes - you need to manage and monitor them properly.
+This guide walks you through managing these flows, including collaboration, backups, environment migrations, and troubleshooting common Tallyfy connection issues.

 -